 Every day as I walk from the DART rail station to WFAA I pass in front of the Dallas Morning News building, which is next door to the studio.
 While I’ve paid notice to the massive inscription etched into the edifice, never before have I taken the time to consider its meaning.

 It so eloquently says, “Build the news upon the rock of truth and righteousness.
 Conduct it always upon the lines of fairness and integrity.
 Acknowledge the right of the people to get from the newspaper both sides of every important question.”

 What an incredible message greeting the employees of the Dallas Morning News.
 Each day as they approach their workplace, they are reminded of their professional mission.
 Little did G.B.
 Dealey, long-time publisher of the Dallas Morning News, know how much journalism would evolve when he wrote these mission many years ago.
 Just as the newspaper and the building in which it is housed, this mission has weathered the test of time.

 As I draw ideas, inspiration to succeed, and motivation to improve my life this memorial should be a way of life for today’s journalists.
 Tonight, I watched portions of each local newscast in Dallas.
 I am concerned by the amount of daily news coverage that has become sheer garbage.

 While you must cover the stories that are important to the viewing community, sometimes you have to “force feed” people a small serving of vegetables.
-Momma said broccoli was good for you.
-Even though it was stinky and mooshy, you ate at least a few bites of it.
+Mamma said broccoli was good for you.
+Even though it was stinky and mushy, you ate at least a few bites of it.